PAXSTORE/cloudmsg-java-sdk/README.md

 ### 1.5.0
 Support specify the message effective days, the default value is 1 day, the valid value is 1 day or 3 days.

+### 1.6.0
+Add new API to send data type message to single terminal.
+The default API rate limit for this new API is 500 per minute.